liferay/liferay-docs/user/articles/170-content-publication-management/03-change-lists/05-editing-multiple-change-lists-in-parallel.markdown

 - Web content template

-As an example, assume there are two content editors managing their own separate change lists with both change lists started off the same production environment.
+As an example, assume there are two content editors managing their own separate change lists with both change lists based on the same production environment.
 Consider this scenario:

 1. There is an existing production template in Site A (v1.0).